Print and Web Design

 The Handbook of Bird Biology (2004) is a 1,200-page college-level textbook that I designed.
 Although most of the layout for the book, quizzes, CD booklet, CD label, and envelope was by me, I also supervised the layout work of other designers for several chapters.
 View a sample chapter here (2MB).
 The book is now out-of-print.

 I designed the Project Puffin web site to harmonize with Audubon's site at that time.
 Audubon has since redesigned their site and chapters and affiliates must now create sites based on Audubon's templates.
-This site is now only viewable on the internet archive.
+Now, this site only exists on the internet archive.